Applications are submitted onlinethrough the School of Graduate Studies.

 Yes.
 There is a firm requirement of a minimum score of 7 in each IELTS component, or a TOEFL iBT score of 93 including a minimum score of 24 on the speaking section.
 Applicants not meeting these minimum requirements will not be considered for admission.

-If I start the program in July 2017, will a transcript be available should I wish to apply for the residency match through CaRMS in 2018?
+If I start the program in July, will a transcript be available should I wish to apply for the residency match through CaRMS during the upcoming cycle?

-The grades issued in the program will be ‘Pass / Fail’ so a transcript will not be available until completion of the program.
-However, candidates will be able to obtain reference letters from instructors which are an important component of the residency match process.
+The grades issued in the program will be “Pass/Fail” so a transcript will not be available until completion of the program.
+However, transcripts can be requested to document that the student is registered in the program.
+Further, students will be able to obtain reference letters from instructors and clinical preceptors, which are an important component of the CaRMS residency application.

 Both the Diploma and Master’s degree programs are offered only on a full-time basis.

-The class schedule has not yet been set but as this is a full-time program, students should plan on living in Kingston for the duration of their studies.
+This is a full-time program, with classes and clinical placements scheduled Monday to Friday.
+Students should plan on living in Kingston for the duration of the program.

 All courses are offered on-campus at Queen’s University in Kingston, Ontario.
 Currently, the courses are not available online.